-Communication from the FCA indicates their intention to extend this regime to payments and e-money institutions.
+Communication from the FCA indicates its intention to extend this regime to payments and e-money institutions.
 We can therefore expect regulators to look more closely at metrics to examine staff turnover in senior roles.

 Payments organisations can prepare in advance by placing a greater emphasis on getting the right hires in senior positions.
-If your firm is in hypergrowth – as many payment organisations are – it is imperative that hires in key positions can grow alongside your company as it accelerates onboarding of new clients.
+If your firm is in hypergrowth – as many payment organisations are – it is imperative that hires in key positions can grow alongside your company as it accelerates the onboarding of new clients.

 Visit our payments page to learn more about AutoRek for payments and e-money institutions.